dhruvhaldar/OpenFOAM_testcases_Dhruv/README.md

-# 🚀 OpenFOAM Docker Image
+# 🚀 OpenFOAM Docker Image & Testcases

 Welcome to the OpenFOAM Docker setup!
-This repository provides a convenient way to run OpenFOAM using Docker.
+This repository provides a convenient way to run OpenFOAM testcases using Docker.
 The Docker image is available on [Docker Hub](https://hub.docker.com/repository/docker/haldardhruv/ubuntu_bionic_openfoam2412-dhruv/).

 ## 🛠️ Quick Start